moonwell-fi/moonwell-contracts-v2/docs/governance/contracts/MULTICHAINGOVERNOR.md

 ## Overview

-The Moonbeam governor contract is the source of truth for all governance actions in Moonwell.
-When a new proposal is created, it will broadcast a message that will be sent to destination chains voting contracts to enable WELL and stkWELL holders to cast their vote on proposals that are going to go live on Moonbeam.
+The Moonbeam governor contract serves as the source of truth for all governance actions in Moonwell.
+Whenever a new proposal is created, it will send out a message that will be transmitted to the voting contracts of destination chains.
-This means the delay period allows for enough time for messages to be relayed from Moonbeam to external chains through Wormhole Relayers.
-The message sent from the Moonbeam Governor Contract will contain the proposal id, and start and end timestamp for the voting period.
+This will empower WELL and stkWELL holders to participate in the voting process on proposals that are going to go live on Moonbeam.
+The Multiwell proposals framework is designed to work cross-chain, which implies that proposals that are active on Moonbeam can have an impact on the system's state on other chains.

 ## Governance Parameters Configuration